LatherioK0818/ten-thousand/README.md

 - Document the actual code received from the AI.
 - Record any subsequent prompts for changes.
 - Note: Failing to provide this file will result in the assignment not being graded.

-© Code Fellows 2024

----

-Modify and add details as necessary to match the specific requirements and progress of your project.